-This Guava Cheesecake recipe is the perfect bake to celebrate the delicious flavors of fresh guavas when they’re in season!
+This Guava Cheesecake recipe is the perfect bake to celebrate fresh guavas when they're in season!
+This recipe is for a baked vanilla cheesecake topped with a homemade guava compote.

 If you love cheesecake recipes, then have a look at this recipe for Passionfruit Cheesecake or this recipe for Lemon Cheesecake.